zalando-incubator/flatjson/README.md

 flatjson outperforms some popular json parsers (gson, jackson) by 2x to 3x, and is even faster than boon (which is known to be pretty fast).

-you can run this benchmark yourself with `gradle jmh`.
+you can run this benchmark yourself with `./gradlew jmh`.

 ### So, what's the trick?